 Queensland:

-The safest thing to do over the next 48 hours is to stay home.
+When it is too late to leave: The safest thing to do is to stay home.
 Even if conditions seem calm, they can change rapidly, making travel or being outdoors extremely dangerous.

 Taking shelter in your home: